XaeroDegreaz/unity3d-property-enabled-inspector/README.md

 High level overview:

-First, mark your class with the `[EnablePropertyInspectionAttribute]` and `[SerializePrivateVariables]` attributes.
+First, mark your class with the `[EnablePropertyInspection]` and `[SerializePrivateVariables]` attributes.
 This will let the inspector know that it is allowed to initialize on your `MonoBehaviour`.
 Because this editor enables properties to be inspected on ALL `MonoBehaviour` derived classes, this is important (this way you have control over whether or not this is the default editor inspector for all MonoBehaviours).

-Secondly, simply mark any public property with the attribute `[InspectAttribute]`, and it will be shown in the inspector.
+Secondly, simply mark any public property with the attribute `[Inspect]`, and it will be shown in the inspector.
 This will work with auto-properties as well as manually managed property accessors / backing fields.

 If you wish to forego using the Inspect attribute on all of your properties, you may construct the `[EnablePropertyInspection]` attribute like so: